 I always order the Vegetable Samosa.
 It is good and I particularly like the Tamarind Chutney.

-Master Gibb’s 1/2 Pint of Shrimp Cocktail – Dill Marinated Shrimp with on Iceberg Lettuce, with Cucumber Tomato, Caviar and a Marie Rose Sauce
+Master Gibb’s 1/2 Pint of Shrimp Cocktail – Dill Marinated Shrimp with Iceberg Lettuce, with Cucumber Tomato, Caviar, and a Marie Rose Sauce

 Slightly bizarre presentation not winning a lot of approval on visual appeal or taste!